 Yet permaculture is also a way of life: The purists may live on a smallholding, grow their own food and barter or sell the rest for items they do not produce.
 These people will live wonderful, ‘rich’ lives surrounded by nature and abundance.
 There’s also a lot more people doing this than we think – they don’t tend to advertise themselves, they just do it.

-Others create a successful permaculture system, and run courses, tours and workshops for extra income – which is great, spreading the word is very important – and all these people still walk the talk.
+Others create a successful permaculture system, and run courses, tours and workshops for extra income – which is great, spreading the word is very important – and most of these people still walk the talk.

 But for us urban folk?
 Most of us haven’t yet jumped in at the deep end, and still have one foot firmly embedded in the ‘mainstream’ system (in our case where one partner still earns an income) while the other foot dabbles in an alternative system.
 The question that I am trying to answer for ourselves, is what would be required of our permaculture system, if we were to rely on it as our primary source of income?

 To confront this question, means confronting our lifestyle – as permaculture won’t pay for it all.
 Let’s face it – some aspects of our western lifestyles are very hard to give up.
-The car, the going out for dinner, the movies, the weekend trips to the beach, the internet and let’s not forget the coffee!
+The car, the going out for dinner, the digital entertainment, the weekend trips to the Grampians and let’s not forget the coffee!
 Although maybe we could sell enough produce to barter for a bag of organic, Australian grown coffee beans.
 Yes, I’m sure this could be done.
 But I’m not joining a queue – no doubt we could live without all manner of conveniences if we had to.

 Permaculture is a design science.
 If growing food and selling it at a farmers market is not an effective use of energy, design a different system.
 The people who are currently successful in this area often have.
 I believe we may sometimes mistake people’s inappropriate solutions for “Permaculture failing”.
 “The Permaculture Fail”